 Confederate monuments remain symbols of the authoritarian and white supremacist foundation of the United States.
-Prior approaches to the study of Confederate monuments and their removal have considered both the opinions surrounding these relics (Hutchings et al. 2010) as well as the local contextual factors contribute to their dismantling and removal (Benjamin et al. 2020; Evans and Sims 2021).
-Some have considered the issue in regard to the racial threat hypothesis, whereby increasing political and racial threat is a function of increasing Black population size (Blalock 1967).
-For example, Benjamin et al. (2020) find that sizable Black populations and the presence of a National Association for the Advancement of Colored People (NAACP) chapter in a location increased the likelihood that a Confederate monument in that place was removed.
-Evans and Sims (2021) find that urban counties throughout the South, and those with higher Black populations, are more likely to have seen the removal of a Confederate monument.
+Prior approaches to the study of Confederate monuments and their removal have considered that both the opinions surrounding these relics (Hutchings and Benjamin, 2010) and local contextual factors contribute to their dismantling and removal (Benjamin et al. 2020; Evans and Sims, 2021).
+Some have considered the issue in regard to the racial threat hypothesis, whereby increasing political and racial threat is a function of increasing black population size (Blalock 1967).
+For example, Benjamin et al. (2020) find that sizable black populations and the presence of a National Association for the Advancement of Colored People (NAACP) chapter in a location increased the likelihood that a Confederate monument in that place was removed.
+Evans and Sims (2021) find that urban counties throughout the South, and those with higher black populations, are more likely to have seen the removal of a Confederate monument.

 We contribute further to this literature in several ways.
 First, we contend that further differentiation should be made when examining the removal of Confederate monuments.
-While previous work has considered the organizational and demographic characteristics of a locality that influence monument removal, we argue that these removals can be further sub-divided into publicly-toppled monuments and pre-emptively removed monuments.
+While previous work has considered the organizational and demographic characteristics of a locality that influence monument removal, we argue that these removals can be further subdivided into publicly toppled monuments and preemptively removed monuments.
 By differentiating the means of removal, we can better evaluate their relationship with protest momentum and state repression.

-The visual documentation of the murder of multiple African-Americans at the hand of police and non-state actors triggered waves of protests across the nation in May, June, and July 2020.
+The visual documentation of the murder of multiple African Americans at the hand of police and non-state actors triggered waves of protests across the nation in May, June, and July 2020.
 Given the widespread nature of protest activity driven by issues of race justice and police brutality throughout 2020, this time period provides a unique opportunity to delve into monument removals in the midst of a major wave of protest.
 Public sentiment about these monuments was polarized.
 Some expressed a need to retain these monuments as historical markers, while others advocated for their urgent removal.
 Public officials, hesitant to take a stand on these monuments' removal, were now under pressure: either robustly defend the monument or remove it.
 Additionally, public officials had to act with alacrity, faced with clear indications that members of the public were willing and able to remove the statues if officials would not.
-As such, public officials who privately may have been resistant to removing statues were forced to do so in order to pre-empt the protestors.
+As such, public officials who privately may have been resistant to removing statues were forced to do so in order to preempt the protestors.

-Noting the variation in circumstance preceding monument removal, this paper's second major contribution is an important theoretical distinction among removals, re-centering removals as a potential tactic for activists.
+Noting the variation in circumstance preceding monument removal, this article's second major contribution is an important theoretical distinction among removals, recentering removals as a potential tactic for activists.
 The public can and will exert ownership over landmarks on public lands, with or without the permission of local officials.
-In this fashion, publicly-initiated monument removals can be interpreted as a reclamation of public ownership over public squares and spaces, a tactic for subjugated communities to grasp power where few other outlets exist (Soss and Weaver 2017).
-Similar to the toppling of statues across Germany, central and eastern Europe decades ago (Lyman 2017, Kalashnikov 2018, Ype 2020), public squares were occupied and symbols of repressive state power were ousted by members of the American public.
-State removals of these statues, either voluntarily or as pre-emptive measures, are reflections of protest power in shifting state behavior.
+In this fashion, publicly initiated monument removals can be interpreted as reclamation of public ownership over public squares and spaces, a tactic for subjugated communities to grasp power where few other outlets exist (Soss and Weaver, 2017).
+Similar to the toppling of statues across Germany, Central and Eastern Europe decades ago (Lyman, 2017; Kalashnikov, 2018; Ype, 2020), public squares were occupied and symbols of repressive state power were ousted by members of the American public.
+State removals of these statues, either voluntarily or as preemptive measures, are reflections of protest power in shifting state behavior.
 Drawing from both American and comparative theories of protest onset and momentum, we predict that monument removals can be differentiated by evaluating the conditions leading to forcible removal of monuments by members of the public.

-Protests, State Repression, and Monument Removal
+Protests, state repression, and monument removal